vmware-tanzu/secrets-manager/docs/_pages/0200-sidecar.md

 # use `make example-sidecar-deploy-local` instead.
 ```

-And that’s it.
+And that's it.
 You have your demo workload up and running.

 ## Read the Source

 Make sure [you examine the manifests][workload-yaml] to gain an understanding
-of what kinds of entities you’ve deployed to your cluster.
+of what kinds of entities you've deployed to your cluster.

-You’ll see that there are two images in the `Deployment` object declared inside
+You'll see that there are two images in the `Deployment` object declared inside
 that folder:

 * `vsecm/example`: This is the container that has the business logic.